Te Araroa: Usage

 Hundreds of thousands of people walk some part of Te Araroa each year, and in the 2018/19 summer the Te Araroa Trust counted 1200 through-walkers.
 This was up from 550 people attempting a through-hike in 2016–17, and 350 the year before.
 Sections of the track can see more traffic; for example, one section is seeing 70,000 to 80,000 people each year.
 In that example, the section is on private land.

 Walkers often receive support from "Trail Angels" – volunteers living near the track who can provide places to sleep, showers, and food.

 Unofficial record completions

-The unofficial claimed record time for completing Te Araroa is 31 days, 19 hours, and 41 minutes, by ultrarunner Karel Sabbe from Belgium in 2025.
+The unofficial claimed record time for completing Te Araroa supported is 31 days, 19 hours, and 41 minutes, by ultrarunner Karel Sabbe from Belgium in 2025.
 Karel broke the previous claimed record by 18 days.
-The claimed record time by a woman was set by Brooke Thomas in 2020/2021, at fifty-seven days and ten hours.
+The claimed self-supported record time by a woman was set by Paulina Zäck from Germany in 2025, at fifty-four days and ten hours.
 The claimed youngest person to walk the trail was Jonathan Rapsey, who finished it at the age of seven with his sister Elizabeth aged nine and their parents.